Advanced Airways and Intubation

 - Definitive tracheal airway: Oral or nasal endotracheal intubation with cuff inflation and securement.

-- Visualization modality: Direct laryngoscopy (Macintosh/Miller) or video-laryngoscopy for indirect visualization.
+- Visualization modality: Direct laryngoscopy (Macintosh/Miller) or Advanced Airways And Intubation for indirect visualization.

 Nursing Assessment